Lapin0t/grothendieck-cern/README.md

 Whether we're university professors, workers or farmers, we're all capable of creative initiative, of inventing something.
-I think the most striking way in which these---let's call them watchwords---or this new movement has materialized, is in the development of Chinese medicine.
+I think the most striking way in which these—let's call them watchwords—or this new movement has materialized, is in the development of Chinese medicine.
 Particularly since the Cultural Revolution.
 This is precisely an example of science getting out of the hands of a certain caste to become the science of all, and it is only by becoming everyone's science can it become science for everyone.
 In fact, practically anyone can become a doctor, whatever their cultural background.
-This vast movement of *barefoot doctors*[^11] has mobilized an impressive number of people---but I'm no good at statistics and can't say how many---who travel the countryside for all kinds of simple medical procedures that would only be admitted after years and years of medical study in a social context like ours.
+This vast movement of *barefoot doctors*[^11] has mobilized an impressive number of people—but I'm no good at statistics and can't say how many—who travel the countryside for all kinds of simple medical procedures that would only be admitted after years and years of medical study in a social context like ours.
 Whereas over there, after just a few months' preparation, you can